 Winooski has the unique geographic feature of being a one-mile square block north of the Winooski River.
 With a population of nearly 8,000, Winooski offers a small-town feel yet has easy access to the rest of the Burlington area and all it has to offer.

 Search all homes for sale in Essex, VT.
 Contact the Brian Boardman Group for more information about Winooski or questions about Winooski real estate.

 Get Ahead - Register to keep track of your favorite listings and email updates when similar properties hit the market.

 Looking for real estate in Winooski Vermont?
 Click here to jump to current listings.

 In 1999, the city began a public process to engage in a major redevelopment of the city center.
-Extensive public dialogue resulted in a plan that garnered $38 million in public funding and $169 million in private investment.
+The extensive public dialogue resulted in a plan that garnered $38 million in public funding and $169 million in private investment.
 Construction began in 2004.
 Two years later, Winooski won a national award for smart growth from the EPA.
-It has also been recognized as a Preserve America Community from the Advisory Council on Historic Preservation.
+It has also been recognized as a Preserve America Community by the Advisory Council on Historic Preservation.